linuxmint/captain/README.md

 Captain replaces gdebi (which wasn't actively maintained upstream) and apturl (which wasn't actively maintained and was specific to Ubuntu).

 # TODO

-improve the UI which lists removals and additions
+- improve the UI which lists removals and additions
+- add a URL handler
+- make captain compatible with Debian by switching away from Mint/Ubuntu specific components